Regenerative and circular economy, what is it?

 Reducing our negative impacts is not enough, the goal now is to have as many positive impacts as possible.

-The regenerative economy is more and more discussed, how could it be relevant?
+The regenerative economy is increasingly discussed, how could it be relevant?
 According to the OECD, the world’s middle class now represents 1.7 billion people.
 The resource consumption of this population corresponds to the equivalent of 1.7 Earth planets.
 By 2030, this middle class is expected to reach 4 billion people.
-It is well understood that in terms of resources, it is unlikely that this forecast will become a reality if we analyse only from a resource point of view.
+It is well understood that in terms of resources, it is unlikely that this forecast will become a reality.
 Ecosystems are already overexploited and the day of global resource depletion (the Overshoot Days) is being pushed forward every year.
-There is no need to dwell further on the observation, which is increasingly difficult to admit.
+There is no need to dwell further on the observation, which is increasingly alarming.
 Yet, solutions exist to reverse climate change and live in a world with enough resources for all the living species on this planet.

-How can each company or organization, by applying the principles of a circular and regenerative economy, to participate in this fundamental and more than desirable change?
+How can each company or organization, by applying the principles of a circular and regenerative economy, participate in this fundamental and necessary change?

 In recent years, we have heard more and more about the need to reduce our environmental impact.
 Trying to emit less carbon, pollute less or extract less new materials is often mentioned.
 However, the results are slow to be seen.
 This state of mind is based on the principle that as a human being, we cannot do otherwise.
 As if everything we conceive is necessarily negative from an environmental point of view.
 Obviously, this state of mind is not the right one.
 Moreover, doing less damage is not even enough to slow the global destruction of ecosystems and reconcile the economy with the ecosystems that host us.